 Here are two problems that can occur on concrete:

 1. Concrete delamination

 This happens when blisters form in the concrete due to trowelling too early.
 The water or air stuck underneath the concrete causes “subsurface voids” that detach from the main body.
-Delamination can also be caused by “the use of a sticky mortar mix with a huge amount of fines” and “high rate of evaporation.”
+Delamination can also be caused by “the use of a sticky mortar mix with a huge amount of fines” and a “high rate of evaporation.”
 The chips that fall off the slab can be as thick as 6mm.

 Because the concrete slab now has spaces between the core and the topcoat, there is more room for moisture to accumulate.